THE BOARD OF TRUSTEES

 Sauda has been a community activist for a long period of time.
 Having been involved with organisations such as Full Circle, St Paul’s Carnival, Malcolm X Centre, Kuumba – She currently hosts international students and has a degree qualification in Teaching which she uses for supporting across various schools in Bristol.
 She is passionate about the Equalities Agenda and has lead AVF as it’s Chair from 2012-2014.

-Peninah is a Finance Business Partner currently working for the Ministry of Justice.
-She has over 20 years work experience in the public sector, 10 years experience working within local government in financial services in various areas since.
+Peninah is a Senior Policy lead for the Ministry of Justice supporting the implementation of the Lammy recommendations, she is a Finance Specialist with National and International experience of advising and supporting strategic financial decision making structures including sustainability.
+She has over 20 years work experience in the public sector, 10 years experience working within local government, national health services and the civil service in various financial roles.

-Outside her work she was a Union Activist for the past 12 years, leading on various roles within the Union i.e. the South West Regional Black members committee for self organised groups, being active within the Branch etc. She supports various voluntary groups in various capacities ranging from directing to taking direction.
-The voluntary organisations I support have varying aims i.e. the African Voices Forum seeks to empower people of African descent living in Bristol, whilst the Nilaari Agency is a community based drug treatment provider that administers accessible high quality culturally appropriate services.
-She also supports Bristol Link with Beira in the development work that they do in Mozambique and their aims to improve the lives of others thus making a difference in Africa.
-She is a Progression Mentor for the Princes Trust, Diaspora Change-Maker which is a new project that seeks to identify and bring together the UK’s most promising individuals of African origin with a desire to Support African communities in the UK and Africa – not to mention being a Board member for Bristol 2015 – the Body responsible for the delivery of the European Green Capital Agenda.
+Outside her work she supports various voluntary groups in various capacities ranging from directing to taking direction.
+The voluntary organisations have varying aims i.e. the African Voices Forum seeks to empower people of African descent living in Bristol, Glenside Museum a mental health museum, Afrika eye that aims to promotes African arts and film in the mainstream.
+She is the Chair for Bristol Link with Beira in the development work that they do in Mozambique and their aims to improve the lives of others thus making a difference in Africa.
+She is a Progression Mentor for the Princes Trust, Diaspora Change-Maker which was a project that identified and brought together the UK’s most promising individuals of African origin with a desire to Support African communities in the UK and Africa – not to mention being a Board member for Bristol 2015 – the Body responsible for the delivery of the European Green Capital Agenda and being part of the Independent Residents Panel for Avon and Somerset Police.

-She possess good organizational skills, project management, financial acumen and more importantly a passion and commitment to influence and deliver on the equalities agenda across the board.
+She possess good organizational skills, project management, financial acumen and more importantly a passion and commitment to influence and deliver on the inclusion agenda across the board.
+She has received a few accolades including being the top 100 Women of the West, Inspirational Women and Top BME Powerlist in 2018.

 Forward Maisokwadzo is a journalist, trainer and researcher from Zimbabwe.
 Forward works part-time as Development Worker both for Bristol City of Sanctuary and Southern Africa Resources Centre which administers the twinning link between Bristol and Beira.
 He is a Research Consultant for Bristol Multi-Faith Forum carrying out a faith audit for Bristol.
 Forward is deeply involved with the Community in Bristol.
 He is Chair of the Bristol Zimbabwe Association and also a trustee of the Avon and Bristol Law Centre and The MediaWise Trust, an ethics journalism charity.